 The FFT asks the people in our service whether they would recommend the NHS service they have received to friends and family who need similar treatment or care.

 Feedback helps us to understand where we can make improvements to our service, identify what matters most to people and to see where there is good practice.
 The FFT provides a valuable insight into the experiences of those people using the services we offer.

 Quit Squad would appreciate your feedback as we use this to help shape improvements in the service we offer.
-Just scan the QR code below on your smartphone or click here.
+Just click here.

 We are sorry that your experience of our service has not met your expectations.
 Quit Squad want to hear about this so that we can try to put things right, offer any support that you need and improve our services.

 If you want to consider having your complaint resolved locally we do have a PALS team who can take you through the process.

 If you do wish to make a formal complaint this is what you can expect to happen:

 On receipt of your complaint, we will acknowledge this to you within three working days with the name of your allocated Complaints Officer.

 The Complaints Officer can discuss your complaint with you and advise you on the likely timescales for a response; this can differ depending on the complexity and severity of the complaint.
 Throughout the investigation process you will be kept updated by your Complaints Officer or one of the team should they be unavailable.

 Finally you will receive a written outcome of your complaint and information of what we have learned from your experience and what we have changed as a result.